YURY-ZEVAKIN-Corp/KeyStone/README.md

 # Project Goal

+KeyStone is more than just a project—it's the foundation for building modern web applications with speed, reliability, and best practices at its core.
+By starting with KeyStone, you embark on a journey to streamline development, reduce technical debt, and empower teams to focus on delivering real business value.
+This work lays the groundwork for scalable, maintainable, and user-centric products, making it an essential starting point for anyone serious about web development excellence.

 This is the result of Sprint 0.
 I want to share best practices in Web Development and help people bootstrap their own products faster.
 Usually, all this work is done partially, step by step, during the process of creating system functionality according to the sprint backlog.
 Additionally, many technical and architectural tasks provide zero business value in the eyes of the Product Owner and Scrum Master.